 - Commuting time, meal breaks, extracurricular activities and social functions do not count towards work hours.

 - Any student seeking multiple internships must show that succeeding internships are for new experiences, knowledge or skills not similar to prior ones.

 - A total of three internship credits can be applied toward graduation (excluding foreign internship credit, ACM programs and the Washington Semester Program).

-- Note: In the Department of Economics and Business, internships do not count as required or elective academic courses for a major.
-However, all accredited department internships are registered as Econ/Bus Course 490 on official college transcripts and will apply as college credit toward graduation and a degree.
-Multiple Econ/Bus internships use the same course number, but they are listed as separate courses on transcripts with additional credit granted.
+- Note: In the Department of Economics, Business and Finance, internships do not count as required or elective academic courses for a major.
+However, all accredited department internships are registered as Econ/Bus/Fin Course 490 on official college transcripts and will apply as college credit toward graduation and a degree.
+Multiple Econ/Bus/Fin internships use the same course number, but they are listed as separate courses on transcripts with additional credit granted.